The six Grothendieck operations on o-minimal sheaves

 \end{subsection}

-\begin{subsection}{Morphisms proper in $\tDf$} Here we will introduce a category theory definition of the notions proper and complete in $\tDf$ just like in semi-algebraic geometry (\cite[Section 9]{dk1}) (and also in algebraic geometry \cite[Chapter II, Section 4]{Har} or \cite[Chapter II, Section 5.4]{ega2}) and point out the properties needed later. \\
+\begin{subsection}{Morphisms proper in $\tDf$} Here we will introduce a category theory definition of the notions proper and complete in $\tDf$ just like in semi-algebraic geometry (\cite[Section 9]{dk1}) (and also in algebraic geometry \cite[Chapter II, Section 4]{Har} or \cite[Chapter II, Section 5.4]{ega2}) and point out the properties needed later.
+Note that these notions and properties are noting but the corresponding notions and properties in $\Df,$ introduced and studied in \cite{emp}, under the isomorphism $\Df\to \tDf.$\\

 If $X$ is an object of $\tDf$, then a subset $Z\subseteq X$ is called {\it constructible} if $Z$ is also an object of $\tDf.$\\